-To the Participants and Administrator of The Scotts Company LLC Retirement Savings Plan Marysville, Ohio
+To the Participants and Plan Administrator The Scotts Company LLC Retirement Savings Plan Marysville, Ohio

-We have audited the accompanying Statements of Net Assets Available for Benefits of The Scotts Company LLC Retirement Savings Plan (the "Plan") as of December 31, 2014 and 2013, and the related Statements of Changes in Net Assets Available for Benefits for the years then ended.
+We have audited the accompanying Statements of Net Assets Available for Benefits of The Scotts Company LLC Retirement Savings Plan (the "Plan") as of December 31, 2015 and 2014, and the related Statements of Changes in Net Assets Available for Benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.